Mjrovai/MachadoAssisBot/README.md

 - Esau e Jacob,
 - Memorial de Ayres

-From the corpus formed by these seven books, the model was trained with 2.5 million characters as input, separated into groups of 120 characters (more or less an average paragraph size).
+From the corpus formed by these seven books, the model was trained with 2.5 million characters as input, separated into groups of 150 characters (more or less an average paragraph size).

 Note that the model can create names with capital letters, start paragraphs with capital letters, and end with punctuation.
 Create chapters, dialogs, etc. I couldn't say if all the characters are real (I didn't check), but the robot likely could have invented some.
-The model is simple, so, logically, when reading the text, it is cleared observed that it has no sense, but surely it has the "sent of Machado" ;-)
+The model is simple, so, logically, when reading the text, it is clearly observed that it has no sense, but indeed it has the "sent of Machado" ;-)

 It would be something like this ...